Learn-Write-Repeat/Open-contributions/Drishti_ML_ClassificationProblemEvaluation.md

 ![Image](https://miro.medium.com/max/344/0*zneWdU4GN_WBzTIF.gif)

-y_ij, indicates whether sample i belongs to class j or not p_ij, indicates the probability of sample i belonging to class j
+y_ij, indicates whether sample i belongs to class j or not  <br>
+p_ij, indicates the probability of sample i belonging to class j

 ![Image](https://cdn.analyticsvidhya.com/wp-content/uploads/2019/05/log-loss-curve-768x384.png) <br>
-In this graph we can see that as the probability of the model increases, the logarithmic value decreases and vice versa.
+In this graph :chart_with_downwards_trend: we can see that as the probability of the model increases, the logarithmic value decreases and vice versa.
 Hence lower the log value higher accurate will be the model.

 8. **Area Under Curve**